 Assets = Liabilities + Equity

-Liabilities: The account liability on the balance sheet include long-term and current liabilities.
+Liabilities: The account liability on the balance sheet includes long-term and current liabilities.
 The current liabilities are accruals and payable.
-The account payable include bank loans, credit cards, and suppliers.
-The Accruals have social security, taxes including state, federal and medicare.
+The account payable includes bank loans, credit cards, and suppliers.
+The Accruals have social security, and taxes including state, federal, and medicare.

 The double-entry Bookkeeping has a set of rules in recording the financial information and also impacts in various accounts.
 The whole process can be done by using the credits and debits for error detection.
 At any point, if the total debits are equal to the total credits, then an error will occur in the records.